 - Running R sessions are suspended so that future interactions with the server automatically launch the updated R session binary

-- Currently connected browser clients are notified that a new version is available and automatically refresh themselves.
+- Currently, connected browser clients are notified that a new version is available and automatically refresh themselves.

 - The core server binary is restarted

-Upgrading to Version 1.4+
+Upgrading to Version 1.4+#

 If you are running an RStudio Server Pro version prior to 1.4 and would like to upgrade to RStudio Server Pro or RStudio Workbench version 1.4 or greater, there may be additional configuration for your upgrade.

-- Have only one RStudio Server Pro/RStudio Workbench node (including integration with with Kubernetes or Slurm via the Launcher)
+- Have only one RStudio Server Pro/RStudio Workbench node (including integration with Kubernetes or Slurm via the Launcher)

 - Do not wish to configure VS Code as an IDE for RStudio Workbench

-- Do not wish to use RStudio Workbench's project sharing feature
+- Do not wish to use RStudio Workbench's Project Sharing feature

 Starting in RStudio Workbench version 1.4, a database is required.
 The product comes with an SQLite database out-of-the-box.

-installation of RStudio Workbench, then no further configuration is required.
+- If you are running a single-node installation of RStudio Workbench; no further configuration is required.

 - If you are load-balancing multiple RStudio Workbench instances, a separate Postgres database is required.

 The minimum supported PostgreSQL version is 9.5.

 |Single Node, RStudio Sessions Only||SQLite|

 |Single Node, Jupyter + VS Code Sessions (Launcher)||SQLite|

 |Single Node, External Resource Manager (K8S, Slurm)||SQLite|

 |Multiple Nodes Load Balanced/HA (w/ or w/o External Resource Manager)||Postgres|

 - If using a Postgres database, an administrator must create the database and properly configure RStudio Workbench; no further database administration is required.

 Understanding the RStudio Product Databases includes details on how RStudio professional products use their databases.